|Mr Ray Brandreth Esq||Mr Gary Spencer Esq||Mrs Helen Brewin|

 3.10 Any member of a team engaged in a match shall not bowl on the green selected for FOUR clear days prior to the match except for matches prearranged under the auspices of the C.C.B.A.

-3.11 Any club entering more than one team may promote players from one team to another although such players may have already played in the current competition for the lower team with which they were first registered, Under no circumstances can a player be relegated from a team with which they were first registered even though they have not played in the competition with that team or from a team to which they have been promoted.
-The penalty for default under this rule will be to have the player's score deleted and their opponent's score to read 21 0.
+3.11 Any club entering more than one team may promote players from one team to another although such players may have already played in the current competition for a lower team.
+Under no circumstances can a player be relegated from a team with which they have already played.
+The penalty for default under this rule will be to have the player's score deleted and their opponent's score to read 21-0.
 The Club may also be fined up to £5 at the Special Council's discretion.

-3.13 All matches must commence promptly at 6.30 pm.
-Finals to be advised and League Match Rule 4 to be strictly adhered to.
+3.13 All matches must commence promptly at 6:45pm (Weekend games at 2:00pm).
+Finals to be advised and league match rule 4 to be strictly adheared to.

 C.C.B.A.
 Merit (3 Rounds)